raymondworkshop/raymondworkshop.github.io/_posts/about.md

 I was a Technical Officer in HSUHK, RA (in Chinese University of Hong Kong, City University of Hong Kong, and Hong Kong Baptist University), and Software Engineer in Alcatel-Lucent (now Nokia Corporation) and HKCREO (a Fintech startup).

 I got my M.Sc. in Computer Science at Chinese University of Hong Kong and B.Eng. in Electronic and Information Engineering at WuHan University.
-He also hold a Diploma in International Business Communication at The University of Hong Kong.

 I live in Hong Kong.
 I am also available for short term consulting, [reach out](bestraymond@icloud.com) if you'd like to chat.